While it is widely debated about the time required to grow Bonsai trees, all of them can say with certainty that they take a long time to grow.

 - Which is World’s Oldest Bonsai?

-These years are not even a fraction of its life which could be over 500 years if properly cared for.
+These years are not a fraction of Bonsai trees’ life as they can live over 500 years if properly cared for.

 Factors that Decide the Growth Rate of Bonsai Trees

 The growth of Bonsai varies, especially according to the species.

 While Bonsai trees take a lot of time to grow, they can be grown a little faster in a few ways.

 A few factors are addressed below that considerably affect the tree’s growth.